isi-vista/adam/docs/using_adam_tutorials/adding_an_action.rst

 __ semantic_roles_

-..
-  TODO I feel like I should explain semantic roles more/better, because they seems to have weird technical meanings and the language generators use them in various ways, so they don't function as arbitrary symbols for a role.
-  Maybe it would help to link to a source about the meanings of the semantic roles?
-  Is this a useful description at all?

 In our frame, we will mark the person or animal doing the carrying as the agent, the thing they carry as the theme, and the place they put it as the goal: